gusbueno/calendar-app/README.md

 * Run `npm start` to launch the **development server with hot-reload**
 * Visit [http://localhost:3001](http://localhost:3001)
 * Or run `npm run build` to generate the **production bundle**

+## Unit tests

+Run `npm install` if you didn't do before
+Run `npm test` to launch all the unit tests.
+This command will create a **coverage** folder with the code coverage which is ~80%